futuregrid/cloud-metrics/doc/source/metrics.rst

 Chart library
 ^^^^^^^^^^^^^
 ``chart`` is a command to create a chart html file with different chart types (e.g. bar, line, column, etc.).
-To help understanding of data, selecting a type of charts should be made carefully to represent data properly.
+To help understanding of data, a type of charts should be selected carefully.
+Relationships between data and chart type refer to proper representation.

 Let's say, the data is: